Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Experiments

 \subsubsection{Robustness Analysis (Stratified Evaluation)}

 The benefits of Synthetic Priors become evident when analyzing the physically-stratified results (Table \ref{tab:stratified_results}).
-In the \textbf{Hard (Specular)} cluster, our V2-based model outperforms the V1 baseline, specifically reducing the Squared Relative Error from 0.341 to 0.325.
+In the \textbf{Hard (Specular)} cluster, our model outperforms EndoDAC \cite{Cui2024EndoDAC}, specifically reducing the Squared Relative Error from 0.341 to 0.325.
 This confirms that the synthetic pre-training allows the model to "see through" specular highlights that confuse real-world trained models.
-Figure \ref{fig:qualitative_results} qualitatively demonstrates this advantage.
+Figure \ref{fig:qualitative_h1} qualitatively demonstrates this advantage.